istvan-fodor/omniverse-examples/README.md

 1. In a different terminal build the `sim.ws` worspace and run the launchers.

-## Go2 Demo
+## Go2/Spot Demo

-This demo let's you use a Go2 quadruped in a number of environment: random generated environment, warehouse or office.
+This demo let's you use a Unitree Go2 or Boston Dynamics Spot quadruped in a number of environment: random generated environment, warehouse or office.

 Tested on ROS 2 humble and Ubuntu 22.04.

 #### Installation

 1. Run the `install.sh` script
-1. Activate the python env: `source venv/bin/activate`
+1. Activate the python env: `conda activate omniverse-5.1`
-1. `python go2.py --env `
+1. `./humble.sh python go2.py --env default --quadruped spot`
 1. In a different terminal build the `sim.ws` worspace and run the launchers.